-Question: What are the implications on partner institutions which are offering cosupervision but not co-funding?
+Question (updated): What are the implications on partner institutions which are offering co-supervision but not co-funding?

-Answer: Arrangements for co-supervision should normally be managed at the grant level.
-As arrangements are made, it is worth project leads and others planning on the basis that where a studentship is disrupted because of medical, family or additional leave, the studentship may take longer to complete that might have been hoped.
+Answer: Arrangements for co-supervision should normally be managed at the appropriate level.
+As arrangements are made, it is worth project leads and others planning on the basis that where a studentship is disrupted because of medical, family or additional leave, the studentship may take longer to complete than might have been hoped.